mrWh1te/ngLibrary/README.md

 The app itself is pretty simple.
 It's two pages: home & checkout.
 In terms of features, it has a Shopping Cart (UI as a Basket), Books, a basic local storage cache, a Selected Book area, a basic Form to Checkout, and a Dialog (modal) for a success message on Checkout.

 These are the main dependencies of this app: `@angular/cdk`, `@angular/flex-layout`, `@angular/material`, `@ngrx/store`, `@ngrx/effects`, `@ngrx/entity`, `@ngrx/router-store`, `@ngrx/store-devtools`, and `ngrx-store-localstorage`.
-Therefore, it follows a Single-Source of Truth based NgRX Store for its application state (data).
-It uses `flex-layout` to lay out components programmatically, reducing the SCSS code needed to style an UI.
+It follows a Single-Source of Truth for the application state by using NgRX's Store.
+It uses `flex-layout` to lay out components programmatically, de-coupling the layout portion of styling UI.
 Angular's `Material` was used for the form's inputs and main header toolbar.
-The drop-down in the Cart is powered by the CDK's `Overlay`.
+The drop-down for the Cart is powered by the CDK's `Overlay`.

 ## CI & CD

 This repo was setup to demonstrate a possible real Production Angular app.
 It has both Continuous Integration (CI) and Continuous Deployment (CD) setup.
 CI is setup with [Travis](https://travis-ci.com) and runs on pushed branches & pull requests.
 It runs both [Cypress](https://cypress.io) E2E tests and [Jest](https://jestjs.io/) Unit-Tests.
 Also, we have [Greenkeeper](https://greenkeeper.io/) running to stay up-to-date on new dependency releases.

 CD is setup with [Netlify](https://netlify.com).
 It will automatically deploy the `master` branch PROD build to the [Demo](http://nglibrary-demo.netlify.com).
-Also, for pull-requests, it will automatically deploy on unique sub-domains URL's, the latest code from that branch.
-So you get like temproary Staging URL's while your reviewing code during a PR (Pull Request).
+Also, for pull-requests, it will automatically deploy on different sub-domains, the latest code from that branch.
+Therefore, while reviewing code in a PR, you can actually test it live before merging.

 ## Guide